BordignonMD/Inmana-App-NLW-05/README.md

 Through the system it is possible to register the restaurant, the supplies used and their expiration date.
 Weekly, the supplies that expire during the week will be sent to the restaurant's email.

 Restaurant Creation
-  * POST http://localhost:4000/api/restaurants as a parameter use "name", "email"
+  * POST http://localhost:4000/api/restaurants as a parameter use "name", "email".

 Restaurant Delete
   * DELETE http://localhost:4000/api/restaurants/ID_RESTAURANT where "ID_RESTAURANT" is the restaurant id value.